Newent: Geography

-Newent is on the northern edge of the Forest of Dean, within the Forest of Dean District of Gloucestershire. and south-east of the River Wye.
+Situated only 3 miles (4 km) east of the Herefordshire border, Newent is on the northern edge of the Forest of Dean, within the Forest of Dean District of Gloucestershire. and south-east of the River Wye.
 The river was connected via Newent to Gloucester in the late 18th century by the 34-mile Herefordshire and Gloucestershire Canal.

 History

 Romano-British period

 A Roman road was laid between Newent and Ariconium, near what is now Ross-on-Wye.
 Within 1 mi of Newent, there were several metal-working sites used by the Romans.
 Further evidence of Romano-British settlement occurs at 56 sites within 6 mi of the town.
 Archaeological finds there include Roman coins and pottery near the town itself, Roman coins and treasure at Little Gorsley, and a settlement at Dymock.

 Medieval period

 The priory established in Newent was a cell of Cormeilles Abbey, founded in Normandy in 1060 by William FitzOsbern, 1st Earl of Hereford.
 The abbey received an endowment from him that included the manor of Newent and surrounding woods, the church and its income, and other property he owned in England.
 The once Benedictine priory became part of the college of Fotheringhay after the suppression of alien priories during the Hundred Years' War with France.
 Its site is now occupied by the Court House, adjacent to the parish church.

 The Domesday Book records that in 1066 the lord of Noemt (Newent) had been Edward the Confessor.
 Twenty years later the tenant-in-chief and one of the lords was Cormeilles Abbey.
 Other lords were Durand of Gloucester (brother of Roger de Pitres) and William son of Baderon (William fitzBaderon).

 Newent, with 34.5 households, was located within the Botloe Hundred of Gloucestershire.
 There were 10 villagers, 19 smallholders, four serfs and one reeve.
 There were also four lord's plough teams, 19 men's plough teams, and three mills.

 Henry III approved an annual fair in 1226 and additionally allowed for a weekly market, which began in 1253.
 The town still has a half-timbered market house.